-District Seeding.
-District competition shall be seeded based upon wild-card points.
+District & Sub-District Seeding.
+District competition shall be seeded based upon wildcard points.
 All Class A schools in softball are to be placed into seven (7) districts.
-The districts will be determined using a serpentine method (not modified), based upon the NSAA wild-card point system within two weeks prior to the first district.
+The districts will be determined using a serpentine method (not modified), based upon the NSAA wildcard point system within two weeks prior to the first district.

-Games through the Saturday before districts will be counted for seeding Classes A, B and C with tournament seeding announced the Monday before districts.
-In all district competition, the highest seeded team will be the home team for first-round games.
+Games through the Saturday before districts (October 2nd) will be counted for seeding Class A with tournament seeding announced the Monday before districts.
+Classes B and C: Games through the Tuesday (September 28th) before sub-districts will be counted for seeding sub-districts with the seeding announced on Thursday, September 30th.
+In all district & sub-district competition, the highest seeded team will be the home team for first-round games.
 Teams receiving first-round byes shall be the home team for their first tournament game.
 The remaining home teams will be determined by a coin flip.
+During the Class B and C district championships best of three series, the higher seed will be the home team in game one (1), the lower seed will be the home team in game two (2), and the higher seed will be the home team in the if necessary, game three (3).

 District Entry Deadline.
 NSAA entry forms are now accessed and submitted online.
 The athletic/activities director will give the certified coach the login to this activity.
 Go to the NSAA web site (www.nsaahome.org) and click on "School Login."
 Select your school, enter your login, and then choose "View/Edit Your Form" to complete your entry form (detailed instructions can be obtained from the web site).
 You do NOT need to fax it to the NSAA.
 You may make changes to this form up until the due date.
 After that, you will need to contact the NSAA.
-This entry form is due September 25th.
+This entry form is due September 27th.

 Admission Prices.
-Admission prices for district tournaments are \$5.00 for adults per session, \$4.00 for students.
+Admission prices for district tournaments are \$6.00 for adults per session, \$5.00 for students.